-- 4.1 Whenever the attending surveyor is of the opinion that repairs are required, each item to be repaired is to be identified in the survey report.
-Whenever repairs are carried out, details of the repairs effected are to be reported by making specific reference to relevant items in the survey report. - 4.2 Repairs carried out are to be reported with identification of: - Compartment - Structural member - Repair method (i.e. renewal or modification) including: - steel grades and scantlings (if different from the original); - sketches/photos, as appropriate; - Repair extent
+4.1 Whenever the attending surveyor is of the opinion that repairs are required, each item to be repaired is to be identified in the survey report.
+Whenever repairs are carried out, details of the repairs effected are to be reported by making specific reference to relevant items in the survey report.

+- Compartment

+- Structural member

+- Repair method (i.e. renewal or modification) including:

+- steel grades and scantlings (if different from the original);

+- sketches/photos, as appropriate;

+- Repair extent